All About Har Ki Pauri Ghat (Haridwar, Uttarkhand)

 Who Built Har Ki Pauri Haridwar?

 As a memorial to his brother Bhatrihari who had come to Haridwar to meditate, King Vikramaditya built the holy bathing ghats in Har ki Pauri.
 A stone wall has also been found with a footprint believed to be that of Lord Vishnu which also belongs to Lord Vishnu.
-It is believed that Lord Vishnu had visited Brahmkund in Har ki Pauri.
+It is believed that Lord Vishnu had visited Brahmkund in Har-ki-Pauri.
 The holy river Ganga is visited by a large number of pilgrims every day, and aarti is performed by the people and the priest at sunset.
+Explore Haridwar -the ancient city of Uttarakhand, India.

 In Haridwar, Ganga Aarti is conducted every morning and evening as an obeisance to the revered River Ganges.
 The grand procession of the high priests who are clad in white singing hymns towards the revered river attracts a large number of visitors and devotees.